 Mt Magnet Gold Mine

-The Mt Magnet gold project is located 600km north of Perth in the Murchison Goldfield of the Western Australian Yilgarn Craton.
+The Mt Magnet gold project is located immediately adjacent to the town of Mt Magnet, 500km north-east of Perth in the Murchison Goldfield of the Western Australian Yilgarn Craton.

 Galaxy mining area and Checkers Treatment Plant at Mt Magnet, Western Australia

 Significant Resources and Reserves exist at Mt Magnet.
-For current detailed statements please refer to annual September ASX releases.
+For current detailed statements please refer to annual September ASX release.
 For latest Mt Magnet production information please refer to Quarterly and Annual releases.

 Banded iron formations are the dominant host rocks for gold mineralisation in the project.
-Gold mineralisation is typically associated the pyrite and/or pyrrhotite replacing magnetite in the banded iron.
-Economic high grade ore shoots are developed along the intersection of the banded iron formation and a swarm of northeast trending faults, colloquially referred to as Boogardie Breaks.
+Gold mineralisation is typically associated the pyrite & pyrrhotite replacement of magnetite in the banded iron.
+Economic high grade ore shoots are developed along the intersection of the BIF and a swarm of northeast trending faults, colloquially referred to as Boogardie Breaks.

-Watpac Limited (ASX:WTP) has been awarded the open pit mining contract.
-Watpac is a publicly listed company and is one of Australia’s leading mining contractors.
+Watpac Civil & Mining Pty Ltd (ASX:WTP) has been awarded the open pit mining contract.
+Watpac is a publicly listed company and is one of Australia’s leading civil & mining contractors.
 Watpac has a number of mining contracts in Western Australia.

-The Checkers Mill is an existing 1.7 million tonne per annum (mtpa) conventional semi autogenous grinding (SAG) gold mill located approximately 4km from the Galaxy mining area.
+The Checkers Gold Mill is an existing 1.7 million tonne per annum (Mtpa) conventional semi autogenous grinding (SAG) gold mill located approximately 4km from the Galaxy mining area.
+The mill has previously been operated at 2.4Mtpa and could be reconfigured if required.

 Mt Magnet History